To look at it simply, a Magic 8 ball is a fortune telling tool that has made its way into popular culture as a game or novelty item.

 The Three Stooges is the easiest to explain.
-In their 1940 Three Stooges short, “You Nazty Spy!”, an oversized 8-ball is used as a fortune telling device.
-This may have served as part of the inspiration for the Magic 8 ball we all know and love now – it certainly looks very similar, even if the method for using it isn’t quite the same.
+In their 1940 Three Stooges short, “You Nazty Spy!”, an oversized billiard pellet is used as a fortune telling tool.
+This may have served as part of the inspiration – it certainly looks very similar, even if the method for using it isn’t quite the same.

 The other part of the story takes us back over a hundred years to the late 1800s.
 The world was a very different place at the time, and there was no internet or TV to provide entertainment.
 Going out to bars or shows at the theater was an option but could prove to be expensive.
 An alternative was meeting with friends and holding parties at home, which helped to pass the time in the evenings…as did trying to communicate with long-dead ghosts.